-Students completing an Internship in School Library Program are supplied with numerous documents that must be submitted to the instructor electronically throughout the internship experience.
-In addition, all documents-including those submitted electronically-are to be compiled into a portfolio, which is submitted at the time of the final oral presentation.
+Students completing the School Library internship are supplied with numerous documents that must be submitted to the instructor electronically throughout the internship experience.
+In addition, all documents-including those submitted electronically-are to be compiled into an electronic portfolio.

 Academic Prerequisites for the Field Study